 Date of training:

-Module 2 summer 2021 early registration (1 month before start of the training) (CSMC/SKWM & FSM & CCIG members TC Alumni)
+Module 2 autumn 2022 early registration (1 month before start of the training) (CSMC/SKWM & FSM & CCIG members TC Alumni)

-Module 2 summer 2021 early registration (1 month before start of the training) (Early registration until 1 month for starting date)
+Module 2 autumn 2022 early registration (1 month before start of the training) (Early registration until 1 month for starting date)

-Module 2 summer 2021 early registration (1 month before start of the training) (Late registration rate (less than 1 month before starting date))
+Module 2 autumn 2022 early registration (1 month before start of the training) (Late registration rate (less than 1 month before starting date))